Welcome to today's edition of the Rush 24-7 podcast.

 And welcome, ladies and gentlemen.

-I am America's anchor man, America's play-by-playman of the news.
+I am America's Anchorman, America's Play-By Playman of the news.

 And we are here at 800-282-2882, the email address rush at EIBNet.com.

-I've been referring to Rio Linda even since before this program began when I used to work in Sacramento.
+I've been referring to Riolinda even since before this program began when I used to work in Sacramento.

 It's a, I guess you call it a suburb of Sacramento.

-It's a it's a neighboring community out there.
+It's a neighboring community out there.

-And I you you you walk the drive down the main drag, and you've got cars up on concrete blocks in the front yards.
+And when I, you know, I got to town in 1984 and I'm driving around learning the town and I got this place and I you walked the drive down the main drag and you've got cars up on concrete blocks in the front yards.

-I said, What is this place?
+You've got it just I said, what is this place?

-And they said, Rio Linda.
+And they said Rio Linda.

-And it did say Rio Linda, but it had a number on it, so I guess nobody admitted living there.
+And it did say Rio Linda, but it didn't have a number on it.

-Oxford's Lani Wong reports on a new supermarket that opened today, bringing some new jobs with it.
+Fox 40's Lani Wong reports on a new supermarket that opened today, bringing some new jobs with it.

 It's nice to be able to drive two minutes from my house and get everything in one stop.

-They had the sign up probably for almost two years, and we kept thinking that it ain't coming in, it ain't coming in, and it's finally here.
+They had the sign up probably for almost two years and we kept thinking that it ain't coming in, it ain't coming in, and it's finally here.

 Both the store and shoppers will benefit, along with about 60 new employees hired from the community.

-In real Linda, Lonnie Wong, Fox 40 News.
+In Riolinda, Lani Wong, Fox 40 News.

-Fox 40 News is KTXL and uh it's in Sacramento.
+Fox 40 News has KTXL in Sacramento.

-So they got a new supermarket there.
+They got a new supermarket there.

-It did.
+They did.

 I mean, I'm happy for the residents of Rio Linda.